 Gonorrhea is an easy to treat sexually transmitted infection but if left untreated, it can cause side effects that can be irreversible.
 Side effects on men and women of gonorrhea vary.

 Men exposed to gonorrhea bacterium can start seeing symptoms of infection in as fast as two days.
 There are some who experiences it after a month of having contact with someone infected with Gonorrhea.
 Men with Gonorrhea infection can experience pain when urinating.
 They might experience swelling on one of their testicles while on their penis, they might notice some pus-like discharges.
 When disregarded, these symptoms can lead to infertility once the testicles get fully inflamed.

 Gonorrhea side effects on women

 Women exposed to gonorrhea bacterium often don’t know they are infected because they don’t experience any symptoms.
 If there are symptoms, they think that it is a bladder infection and just continue to disregard it.
 For women, the first symptom of gonorrhea infection appears after 10 days since contact with someone infected.
 The side effects of untreated gonorrhea in women are too much pain when urinating, having vaginal discharges and bleeding when it is not your time of the month yet and having painful and bloody intercourse.
-These side effects can lead to infertility in women because the gonorrhea causing bacterium can damage the uterus, cervix and fallopian tube.
-Untreated gonorrhea infection can also end up as pelvic inflammatory disease (PID) or the scarring of fallopian tube.
+These side effects can lead to infertility in women because gonorrhea-causing bacterium can damage the uterus, cervix and fallopian tube.
+Untreated gonorrhea infection can also end up as a pelvic inflammatory disease (PID) or the scarring of the fallopian tube.

 Other side effects of Gonorrhea that affects both genders